ARRRsunny/music-player/README.md

 # Music Player

-This project is a lightweight, containerized music player application built with Flask, Nginx, and Docker.
+This project is a lightweight, containerized music player application built with Flask and Docker.
 It comes with a simple web-based UI for playback control, song management, and radio functionality.
 The application is designed to serve audio files, lyrics, and album art, while supporting various playback modes such as looping, queueing, and random play.

 ![MusicPlay](https://github.com/ARRRsunny/music-player/blob/main/assets/image.png)